-

 …

-(b2) CLIA‑waived test means a laboratory test approved by the Food and Drug Administration and determined by the Centers for Medicare and Medicaid Services to qualify for a waiver under the federal Clinical Laboratory Improvement Amendments of 1988 and safe for use in non‑laboratory settings.
+(b2) CLIA‑waived test means a laboratory test authorized by the Food and Drug Administration and waived under the Clinical Laboratory Improvement Amendments of 1988.

 (b3) Clinical pharmacist practitioner means a licensed pharmacist who meets the guidelines and criteria for such title established by the joint subcommittee of the North Carolina Medical Board and the North Carolina Board of Pharmacy and is authorized to enter into drug therapy management agreements with physicians in accordance with the provisions of G.S.
 90‑18.4.